 On its face, the brutal assassination of Washington Post journalist Jamal Khashoggi in Istanbul by Saudi officials was so beyond the bounds of international law and practice that it should have been relatively easy for the international community to come together to condemn the Saudi government, demand a full accounting of those responsible, and seek appropriate compensation for the victim’s family.

 Not only did the murder take place without charge, trial, or conviction, but it was carried out on another state’s territory and within Saudi Arabia’s diplomatic premises.
 After weeks of denial and obfuscation, the Saudi Government finally admitted that its officials had carried out the murder but blamed it on rogue elements within its security services.
-To date, the Khashoggi’s body has not been located and only relatively low-level officials have been charged.
+To date, Khashoggi’s body has not been located and only relatively low-level officials have been charged.

 Similarly, assuming that the recent arrests by China of two Canadians, Michael Kovrig and Michael Spavor, were carried out solely in retaliation for the arrest of the Chinese Huawei executive, Meng Wanzhou, this too is a clear violation of the rule of law and international practice.
 It should be in the clear interests of Canada’s international partners to co-operate in demanding the Canadians’ release.
-After all, their citizens have – witness the recent arrest of the an Australian – and could again suffer a similar fate.
+After all, their citizens have – witness the recent arrest of an Australian under similarly questionable circumstances – and could again suffer a similar fate.

-In one of the clearest statements of a preference for economic interests over values, U.S. President Trump rejected sanctions and a condemnation of either Saudi Arabia or its Crown Prince, Mohammed bin Salam (MBS).
+In one of the clearest statements of a preference for economic interests over values, U.S. President Donald Trump rejected sanctions and a condemnation of either Saudi Arabia or its Crown Prince, Mohammed bin Salam (MbS).
 This was despite the fact that the CIA had concluded that MbS was aware of and had likely ordered the assassination.

 To date, Canadians have expressed themselves on these issues from all ends of the values vs interests spectrum.
 Some commentators have argued that breaking the LAV contract with the Saudi Government will have no impact on Saudi Arabia’s domestic or foreign activities but will affect some 3000 thousand manufacturing jobs in South Western Ontario.
 They argue against prohibiting the exports and suggest that the Saudis will simply buy similar vehicles from countries that traditionally export far more arms to Saudi than does Canada.
-Interestingly, that suggestion comes not from a union leader in London, Ontario, but rather from an academic, at the University of Waterloo.
+Interestingly, the latter suggestion comes not from a union leader in London, Ontario, but rather from an academic at the University of Waterloo.

 Jon Allen is a Distinguished Fellow of CIC and a former Canadian Ambassador to Israel and Spain.